mozillabrasil/onboarding/mozilla-github.md

 On large teams we recommend you separate teams for read/write and repository administration.

 <div id="other_github"></div>
-=== Is "mozilla" the only github "organization" related to Mozilla? === No, there are plenty of Mozilla-related "organizations" on github.
+=== Is "mozilla" the only GitHub "organization" related to Mozilla? === No, there are plenty of Mozilla-related "organizations" on GitHub.
 As a rule of thumb, initiatives that create a large number of sub-repositories will create their own "organization".
 Here is a (probably incomplete) list of them:
 {| class="wikitable sortable"
 |-
 !
 Organization !!
 Description !!
 Contact Owner